ahmadawais/wordle-solved/README.md

 ## Sponsor

 Me ([Ahmad Awais](https://twitter.com/mrahmadawais/)) and my incredible wife ([Maedah Batool](https://twitter.com/MaedahBatool/)) are two engineers who fell in love with open source and then with each other.
 You can read more [about me here](https://ahmadawais.com/about).
-If you or your company use any of my projects or like what I’m doing then consider backing me.
-I'm in this for the long run.
-An open-source developer advocate.
+If you or your company use any of my projects or like what I'm doing, then consider backing me.
+I'm in this for the long run—an open-source developer advocate.

 [![Support Open-Source Work](https://raw.githubusercontent.com/ahmadawais/stuff/master/sponsor/sponsor.jpg)](https://github.com/AhmadAwais/sponsor)